shakacode/react_on_rails/docs/tutorial.md

 Note: Latest released React On Rails version is considered stable.
 Please use the latest version to ensure you get all the security patches and the best support.

-Run `bundle` and commit the git repository (or `rails generate` will not work properly)
+Run `bundle` and commit the changes.

 ```
 bundle

-# Here are git commands to make a new git repo and commit everything.
-# Newer versions of Rails create the git repo by default.
-git add -A
-git commit -m "Initial commit"
+git commit -am "Added React on Rails Gem"
 ```

 Install React on Rails: `rails generate react_on_rails:install` or `rails generate react_on_rails:install --redux`.
 You need to first git commit your files before running the generator, or else it will generate an error.